NvC-DmN-CH/AutoVTF/README.md

 <br />

 ## Program is often falsely detected as virus
-And I really don't know why, I promise that it's not!

 If you want to be sure that there is nothing malicious, take a look at the source code and compile it, and download/compile the external dependencies yourself.

-If you have any idea how to fix this, please let me know